SPMIC-UoN/conilab.github.io/_pages/software/probtrackx.md

 This page provides binary downloads of the GPU version of Probtrackx.

+## Speedup

+GPU Probtrackx offers accelerations of *more than 200 times using a single GPU compared to a single CPU core: 1 GPU ≈ 230 CPU cores.*

 <figure>
 <img src="{{ site.url }}{{ site.baseurl }}/images/software/probtrackx/times_ptx.png" width="70%">
 </figure>